stefanoortisi/the-pivot/README.md

   - set( 'key', 'value' )    # stores a 'value'
   - get( 'key' )             # retrieves a 'value'

+ 3. Simple binding
+  - bind( 'key', funktion )  # will be called instantly and when the value changes

 ```

 # create an instance of pivot